 Next, check that the rear lights and license plate remain clearly visible once your bike rack is installed.

-Finally, take a few minutes to ensure that the model you have chosen is compatible with the dimensions and weight of your electric bike to avoid any surprises on the road.
+Finally, take a few minutes to make sure that the model you have chosen is compatible with the dimensions and weight of your electric bike to avoid any surprises on the road.

-What type of frame to easily fix your electric bike?
+What type of frame to easily secure your electric bike?

-When talking about transporting an electric bike, we often think about the weight or the type of bike rack, but another detail also matters a lot: the shape of the frame.
-Yes, depending on whether it is closed or open, the installation will not be quite the same.
-Here's an overview to help you choose (or adapt) the right solution.
+When talking about transporting an electric bike, we often think about the weight or the type of bike rack, but another detail also matters a lot: the frame shape.
+Yes, depending on whether it is closed or open, the installation will not be exactly the same.
+A quick overview to help you choose (or adapt) the right solution.

 electric bike with Superior brand frame